 10BASE-T also uses Manchester encoding.
 A 10BASE-T UTP cable has a solid conductor for each wire in the maximum 90 meter horizontal cable.
 UTP cable uses eight-pin RJ-45 connectors.
 Though Category 3 cable is adequate for use on 10BASE-T networks, it is strongly recommended that any new cable installations be made with Category 5e or better.
 All four pairs of wires should be used either with the T568-A or T568-B cable pinout arrangement.
 With this type of cable installation, supports the use of multiple protocols without rewiring.
 Figure shows the pinout arrangement for a 10BASE-T connection.
 The transmitting pair on the receiving side are connected to the receiving pair on the attached device.

 Half duplex or full duplex is a configuration choice.
-10BASE-T carries 10 Mbps of traffic in half-duplex mode and 20 Mbps in full-duplex mode
+10BASE-T carries 10 Mbps of traffic in half-duplex mode and 20 Mbps in full-duplex mode10BASE-T wiring and architecture

 100-Mbps Ethernet is also known as Fast Ethernet.
 The two technologies that have become important are 100BASE-TX, which is a copper UTP medium and 100BASE-FX, which is a multimode optical fiber medium.